-Once they are able to do this in a solid position, instead of trying to deprive their hands of them then you can have them workout to the rings.
-And what you want to do is basically have them or yourself hold your knuckles all the way against your side firing your triceps, your pecs, and your lats at the same time.
+Once they can do this in a solid position, instead of trying to deprive their hands of them then you can have them workout to the rings.
+And what you want to do is basically have them or yourself hold your knuckles all the way against your side-firing your triceps, your pecs, and your lats at the same time.

 So here is what it looks like.
 Everything stays connected and we just hold it tight.
 You can see I am shaking just from that simple exercise.
-Once you are able to hold that position for 3 sets of about 20 seconds then you want to make it harder.
+Once you can hold that position for 3 sets of about 20 seconds then you want to make it harder.

 How you can make it harder is you progress into the Palms Out Position.
-So start with just knuckles to the side and then slowly turn the palms out and maintain that full body tightness that you will learn from doing this exercise.
-Come up and stay stable locking everything up and turn your palms outward.
+So start with just knuckles to the side and then slowly turn the palms out and maintain that full-body tightness that you will learn from doing this exercise.
+Come up and stay stable locking everything up and turning your palms outward.
 Shockingly difficult, very counting exercise.

-Again, once you are able to do about 20 seconds 3 times around holding that palm turned out position you can start to do more advanced skills.
+Again, once you can do about 20 seconds 3 times around holding that palm turned out the position you can start to do more advanced skills.

 I will show you one more variation where you do this without anything contacting the rings but your hands.